 In New Jersey the species is known as weakfish or weakie.
 Bloodworms are a popular bait in some locations.
 Much of the fishing for weakfish is around inlet jetties or other areas where fishermen find structure, strong currents, and eddies.
 Weakfish are also taken by Garden State surf fishermen using a variety of baits.

 In the Chesapeake and Delaware Bays, a popular technique is to anchor along a channel edge and bottom fish with cut baits.
 The traditional bait for catching gray trout and speckled trout in the Chesapeake Bay is fresh cut peeler crab or soft crab.
 Other popular baits include squid, cut spot, live spot, and even chicken breast soaked in peeler crab oil.

 In some locations, anglers favor channel edges, anchoring their boats so that the boat lies near the drop off.
 Often the best fishing occurs during the last 2 hours of the incoming current and the first 2 hours of the outgoing.
 If a favorable tide coincides with dusk, the fishing has an ever better chance of being good.

-Another trout fishery in Virginia occurs along the high rise bridge area of the CBBT.
-In May Thru July, small trout are sometimes common near the high rise bridge.
+Another trout fishery in Virginia occurs along the high rise bridge area of the Chesapeake Bay Bridge Tunnel.
+In May thru July, small trout are sometimes common near the high rise bridge.
 They are easily caught by drifting strips of squid.
 The fish often prefer to sit in depths of 70 feet of more.
 The combination of extreme depth and current requires the use of braided line in order to feel the fish.
 When gray trout arrive in the area, they are sometimes accompanied by flounder, croaker, kingfish, and other species.